 Overlooking the vast Hollingworth Lake, The Wine Press is the perfect place for a pint after a lovely lakeside walk.
 Boasting a tasty British menu and ample lakeside seating, the San Rocco restaurant really is an idyllic spot – and even features ample seating indoors for those looking to retreat from any typical North West rain showers.
 As suggested in the name, the venue specialises in an array of global wines, with white, rose, red and sparkling on the menu.
 The Wine Press, 93 Hollingworth Rd, Littleborough, OL15 0AZ.

-Situated right by the canal in Castlefield, Dukes 92 is one of the city’s most popular spots – particularly in the summer.
+Situated right by the canal in Castlefield, Dukes 92 is one of the most popular spots and waterside bars in Manchester – particularly in the summer.
 The beer garden is absolutely massive and has a great social vibe to it when the bar hosts sports screenings.
-Head on over for a cold pint, or park yourself by the water for a burger, deli board, or pizza next time you’re feeling peckish on the summer sesh.
+Head on over for a cold pint, or park yourself by the water for a burger, deli board, or pizza next time you’re feeling peckish on the sesh.
 Dukes 92, 18 – 25 Castle St, M3 4LZ.

 The Alchemist in MediaCityUK is a really gorgeous spot to enjoy – whatever the weather, thanks to its covered, heated terrace that overlooks the water.
 Serving up their iconic, Instagrammable cocktails – always with a side of theatre – the venue is the perfect place for Friday night drinks, with a contemporary menu of Asian-fusion dishes including bao buns, gyozas, dumplings and more.
 The Alchemist, The Bund, The Quays, MediaCityUK, Salford, M50 3AB.